European Green Deal: History of opposition by countries

+In August 2023, the Polish government filed a series of complaints with the Court of Justice of the European Union (CJEU) against provisions that are part of the Fit for 55 package, claiming that three EU climate policies threaten Poland's economy and energy security.
+In February 2024, responding to protests by Polish farmers, Polish Prime Minister Donald Tusk declared that he would advocate for changes in the European Green Deal.
+In March 2024, Tusk insisted that Poland would go its own way "without European coercion".

+Italian Prime Minister Giorgia Meloni criticized the EU ban on the sale of new petrol and diesel cars from 2035 that would "condemn [Europe] to new strategic dependencies, such as China's electric [vehicles]."
+Meloni said, "Reducing polluting emissions is the path we want to follow, but with common sense."

+Analysis

 A meta-analysis from 2023 reported results about "required technology-level investment shifts for climate-relevant infrastructure until 2035" within the EU, and found these are "most drastic for power plants, electricity grids and rail infrastructure", ~87€ billion above the planned budgets in the near-term (2021–25), and in need of sustainable finance policies.

-New European Bauhaus
+The European Union Emissions Trading System should be expanded to more sectors is proposed in a paper from Bruegel.

+In May 2024, a report has been published, summarizing the main achievements of the European Union in the environmental domain from 2019, with an emphasis on the green new deal.
+The report says that without this set of policies, the environmental situation was worse but the world is still on track to 2.9 degrees warming.

+Research from the Our Land and Water National Science Challenge on New Zealand agricultural exports revealed the European Green Deal posed significant challenges.
+New Zealand at the time had no National Organic Standard comparable with the EU, and banned only 27 chemicals and pesticides, compared with the EU's 195.
+Without policy change, this could reduce access to the EU market for New Zealand exporters.

+Artistic movement

 The New European Bauhaus is an artistic movement initiated by the European Commission, more precisely by the President of the European Commission, Mrs. Ursula von der Leyen herself.
 Its aim is to implement the European Green Deal through culture by integrating esthetics, sustainability and inclusiveness.

 The New European Bauhaus (NEB) is an interdisciplinary movement which intends to re-express the fundamental ambitions of the historical Bauhaus movement generated by the German architect Walter Gropius, in order to deal with contemporary issues from the fields of creation: art, crafts, design, architecture and urban planning.

 The New European Bauhaus being "new" it is currently still being developed by a multicultural and international Research Committee headed by an artist, Alexandre Dang.

 However the name who has been chosen is strongly criticized in some artistic communities as being "inherently not inclusive".